 Actinic keratosis (AK) is one of the most common skin conditions that prompts patients to seek care of their dermatologists.
-It is a type of skin damage caused by excessive UV light from sun, and presents as rough and scaly raised growth on skin, especially on the head and neck, but can occur anywhere one has had a lot of sun exposure.
-On lips, AKS present as white scaly patches, associated with occasional itching or burning sensation, but other than a textural change, most AKs are asymptomatic.
-It is important to get these treated as untreated AKs can develop into squamous cell cancer, a type of skin cancer.
+AKs are a type of skin damage caused by excessive exposure to UV light from the sun.
+AKs present as rough and scaly, sometimes raised, growths on the skin.
+These lesions are most commonly found on the head and neck but can occur anywhere that one has had a lot of sun exposure.
+Most AKs are asymptomatic and are identified by patients based on the textural change of the skin.
+On the lips, AKs present as white scaly patches, associated with an occasional itching or burning sensation.
+It is important to get these treated as untreated AKs can develop into squamous cell carcinomas, a type of skin cancer.
+As such, AKs are commonly regarded as precancerous lesions.

 Causes of Actinic Keratosis

 As is the case with skin cancers, certain populations are at greater risk of developing AKs.
-Having fair complexion with blue eyes, tendency to get freckles, having occupations involving outdoor work, medications or genetic conditions that weaken the immune system or place individuals at higher risk for skin damage from solar UV rays, all increase your risk for AK and hence for skin cancer.
+AKs are most common in people who have fair skin and hair, freckles, sunburn easily, and spend prolonged amounts of time outside.
+Medications or genetic conditions that weaken the immune system and/or place individuals at higher risk for skin damage from solar UV rays can also increase the risk for AKs.

 Treatment of Actinic Keratosis